csantanapr/knative-minikube/README.md

 minikube tunnel
 ```

-You can check out other addons and settings using `minikube`
+You can check out other addons and settings using `minikube addon list`

 ## Install Istio (Lean)